AbdoNeverland/pnas/README.md

 ---

-Feel free to expand on this documentation with more details about each endpoint, including request parameters, response formats, and any additional features or considerations.

 ## Contributing

 We welcome contributions from the community!
 To contribute to PNAS, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -am 'Add some feature'`).
+3. Make your changes and commit them (`git commit -am 'new feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Create a new Pull Request.